karstdiver/checklister/docs/wear-os-architecture-summary.md

 ## 📚 Documentation

-- **Full MVP Plan**: `docs/wear-os-companion-mvp-plan.md`
+- **Wear OS MVP Plan**: `docs/wear-os-mvp-plan.md`
+- **watchOS Native Plan**: `docs/watchos-native-plan.md`
 - **Architecture Summary**: `docs/wear-os-architecture-summary.md` (this document)
 - **Development Guide**: To be created during implementation
 - **Testing Guide**: To be created during testing phase

 ---

-*This summary provides the essential information needed to begin implementation of the cross-platform watch companion app MVP (Wear OS & watchOS).*
+*This summary provides the essential information needed to begin implementation of the Wear OS companion app MVP, with a clear path to add watchOS later.*